crcn/mojojs.com/content/docs/1 Guides/0 Architecture.article.md

 You typically write fixtures (fake data) along with views, so you know what properties the view needs.
 Fixtures allow you to construct views independently from models - great for encapsulation.
 Mojo easily allows you to write views with *just* fixtures, then later on, swap them out for real models - like a flip of a switch.

-Developing views with fixtures is also a great way of building apps indendently from any API.
+Developing views with fixtures is also a great way of building apps indendently from any API (especially with teams of people, you can easily write front-end and backend apps in parallel with this method).
 Fixtures also make your views more testable, and give you an additional idea of how model relationships could look like - similar to the practice of looking at your mock-ups before building your views.

 <!--
 1. It's easy for non-developers to follow, especially designers looking to change some of the UI elements.